chdoulgeris/InfElem/README.md

 # InfElem
-Herein is included 2 numerical codes for simulating the stream seepage to an infinite phreatic aquifer by implementing infinite elements in the finite element analysis.
+Herein is included 2 codes for simulating the stream seepage to an infinite phreatic aquifer by implementing infinite elements in the finite element analysis.

 The 1st code approximate the problem as one-dimensional saturated groundwater flow described by the Boussinesq equation and the 2nd code as two-dimensional saturated-unsaturated groundwater flow described by the Richards equation.
 For each code are included the executable file, the source file and the input data files.